 After lunch, we drove 20 minutes from Carcassonne to some great Cathar castle ruins: Lastours.
 My kids actually prefer their castles in ruins, especially ones with no regulations and few railings between them and certain death.
 They were in HEAVEN with these “three towers.”
 This region of France, the “Pays Cathare” and environs is highly underrated, in my opinion.
 I find the countryside divine, the people friendly, castles aplenty, the wine excellent, and the food delicious (if a little heavy, featuring cassoulet and plenty of duck fat to go around).

-Speaking of underrated, on our last “real” day of our trip before heading back to Switzerland, we ventured into the Pyrenees Mountains to see the 13,000 year old cave paintings in Niaux (great recommendation from our smarty-pants friends Erik & Jen).
+On our last “real” day of our trip before heading back to Switzerland, we ventured into the Pyrenees Mountains to see the 13,000 year old cave paintings in Niaux (great recommendation from our smarty-pants friends Erik & Jen).
 Travel hint: many of the better-known cave paintings in Europe are not actually open to the public … who instead pay to see replicas (cough cough, Lascaux, cough cough).
 With Niaux, we saw the real deal.
 They do monitor human-induced changes in the air and limit the number of people and time in the caves.
 And you do have to get tickets in advance – tours only, and there’s only one English tour a day.
 The guide was knowledgeable, and the 500-meter hike-by-flashlight into the cave was fun.
 We marveled at stalactites, gawked at graffiti from hundreds of years ago and dodged puddles.
 The paintings themselves were so, so cool.
 I don’t think Ernst has ever loved me more – a day of climbing ruins followed by a day of exploring caves?
 His mom’s so awesome!

 Just in case I wasn’t already convinced that reconnecting with old friends is the best, my “little sister” from my 13-year-old year hosted us for dinner in the same house I lived in long ago.
 I was very sorry to miss my host parents, who were actually in the U.S. for the birth of their grandchild – I guess I can’t really hold it against the baby…. (félicitations, Hélène et Frédéric!).
 But it was really special to spend time with ma petite sœur Christine – and eat real cassoulet from Castelnaudary!
 On the long drive back to Switzerland the next day, we stopped for a break at the impressive Roman aqueduct, the Pont du Gard.
 Great museum (with hardly anyone in it) and a surprisingly beautiful nature area surrounding it – it looked like a great spot to camp, hike, bike and swim.